onedata/onedata-documentation/docs/user-guide/spaces.md

 ### Effective members

-To see not only direct members but also members that belong to the space by group, go to the **Members** submenu, expand the view options, and choose **Effective** to view all of the members.
+To see not only direct members but also members that belong to the space indirectly through groups, go to the **Members** submenu, expand the view options, and choose **Effective** to view all of the members.
 You can see that privileges are inherited from the members.
 ![screen-effective-privileges][]

-You can also view memberships of members by switching the view to **Membership** (optional turn-on descriptions) and expand member, which shows you direct and inherited memberships.
+You can also view memberships of members by switching the view to **Membership** (optional toggle **Show descriptions** switch) and expand member, which shows you direct and inherited memberships.
 ![screen-effective-memberships][]

 ### Data browser